-- (v) the number of physicians disciplined by the board for their practices in providing written certification for the use of marijuana for a debilitating medical condition. - (b) Except as provided in subsection (3)(c), the report may not contain individual identifying information regarding the physicians about whom the board received complaints. - (c) For each physician against whom the board takes disciplinary action related to the physician's practices in providing written certification for the use of marijuana for a debilitating medical condition, the report must include: - (i) the name of the physician; - (ii) the general results of the investigation of the physician's practices; and - 13 (iii) the disciplinary action taken against the physician. - (d) The board shall provide the report to the children, families, health, and human services economic affairs interim committee by August 1 of each year and shall make a copy of the report available on the board's website. - (4) The board may enter into agreements with other states for the purposes of mutual recognition of licensing standards and licensing of physicians and emergency care providers from other states under the terms of a mutual recognition agreement."
+1 (c) For each physician against whom the board takes disciplinary action related to the physician's 2 practices in providing written certification for the use of marijuana for a debilitating medical condition, the report 3 must include: 4 (i) the name of the physician; 5 (ii) the general results of the investigation of the physician's practices; and 6 (iii) the disciplinary action taken against the physician.
+7 (d) The board shall provide the report to the children, families, health, and human services economic 8 affairs interim committee by August 1 of each year and shall make a copy of the report available on the board's 9 website.
+10 (4) The board may enter into agreements with other states for the purposes of mutual recognition of 11 licensing standards and licensing of physicians and emergency care providers from other states under the 12 terms of a mutual recognition agreement."
+13 14 Section 66.
+Section 39-2-210, MCA, is amended to read: 15 "39-2-210.

-"39-2-210.
 Limitation on adverse action.
-Except as provided in 50-46-320 16-12-108, no adverse action, including followup testing, may be taken by the employer if the employee presents a reasonable explanation or medical opinion indicating that the original test results were not caused by illegal use of controlled substances or by alcohol consumption.
+Except as provided in 50-46-320 16-12-108, no adverse 16 action, including followup testing, may be taken by the employer if the employee presents a reasonable 17 explanation or medical opinion indicating that the original test results were not caused by illegal use of 18 controlled substances or by alcohol consumption.
 If the employee presents a reasonable explanation or medical opinion, the test results must be removed from the employee's record and destroyed."